zenecture/neuroflow/README.md

 # Getting Started

 For SBT-Usage, just add this GitHub repository to your dependencies.
+A maven (or similar) repository is planned for the future.
 Also, you may have a look at the playground for some inspiration.

 # Construction of a Net